 - Eosinophils are the body’s disease-fighting white blood cells.
 A high Eosinophils count might indicate an allergic reaction, parasitic infection, or cancer

 - Neutrophils are responsible for killing and digest fungi & bacteria

 - Basophils Are white blood cells in the bone marrow that keep our immune system functioning correctly.

 The granulocytes used in the study were found to be similar to that of immature neutrophils.
 These cells’ therapeutic power was tested by injecting them near damaged nerve bundles and directly into injured optic nerves.
-The results showed that the experimental group showed evidence of regrown nerve fibers, while those injected with mature neutrophils did not improve.
+The results showed that the experimental group showed evidence of regrown nerve fibers and astrocyte activity while those injected with mature neutrophils did not improve.
 This particular subset of immune cells (granulocytes and neutrophils) secrete essential neural growth factors that can be used to quickly increase the survival of nerve cells after traumatic and acute injuries to the (CNS) central nervous system.
 The findings are another unprecedented discovery that shows cellular stimulation to severed nerve fibers can restore function to the central nervous system.

 The next step in this promising discovery is to collect more isolated (neuro-enhancing) granulocytes and culture them in the lab for therapeutic dosages.
 These immunotherapies are already being used as a safe type of cancer treatment to manipulate chemokines, immune checkpoint inhibitors, and other immune-related genes.
 Besides the ability to reverse genetic conditions, these breakthrough therapies are also being tested for treating traumatic injuries immediately following an accident.